shriram1056/FoodBank/notes.md

 `morgan package` is for logging info for backend. by default, no backend logs are present and we have chosen tiny as the format.

-`Dotenv` is a zero-dependency module that loads environment variables from a .env file into process.env
+`Dotenv` is a zero-dependency module that loads environment variables from a .env file into process.env, for this you need to call its config method, this can be found in config.ts in src

 <br />